21 Fourth of July Cookout Menu Recipe Ideas

 Independence Day is right around the corner, which means it’s time to start thinking about your 4th of July cookout menu!
 Whether you’re throwing a big bash or hosting a small get-together with friends and family, good food is a must.
 But putting together a cookout menu for a crowd can be a daunting task.

-So if you’re wondering what to make for your Fourth of July party, keep reading!
+So if you’re looking for some ideas of what to make for your Fourth of July party, keep reading!
 We’ve got you covered with these 21 Fourth of July cookout menu recipe ideas – including appetizers, main dishes, sides, desserts, and drinks that’ll please a crowd.

 It’s not a party without buffalo chicken dip!
 This cheesy, spicy dip is the ultimate crowd-pleaser.
 Serve it with Fritos scoops, tortilla chips, or even Hawaiian rolls and watch as it disappears in seconds.
 Seriously, it’s that good.

-Burgers are a classic cookout food.
-But why settle for plain cheeseburgers when you can easily dress them up with ingredients that scream summer, like fresh mozzarella, avocado, and tomato?
+Why settle for classic cheeseburgers when you can easily dress them up with ingredients that scream summer, like fresh mozzarella, avocado, and tomato?
 Prep a whole bunch of sliced mozz and tomato ahead of time, mash up a big bowl of avocado, and assemble these tasty burgers on potato rolls for your hungry guests.

 If you’re okay with a little more prep work and you’re hosting a crowd of meat lovers, this pork and beef burger is 100% worth the effort.
 Topped with cheddar cheese, pulled pork, bacon, and barbecue sauce, it doesn’t get much more decadent than this.
 And in our opinion, holiday cookouts are the best time for indulging in over-the-top dishes like this one!